Learn how the site theme is built, how to customize, and how to test using live AEM content.

 Now that you have completed this part of the AEM Quick Site Creation journey you should:

-Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document Deploy Your Customized Theme, where you will learn how to deploy the theme using the front-end pipeline.
+Build on this knowledge and continue your AEM Quick Site Creation journey by next reviewing the document Deploy Your Customized Theme, where you learn how to deploy the theme using the front-end pipeline.

 While it is recommended that you move on to the next part of the Quick Site Creation journey by reviewing the document Deploy Your Customized Theme, the following are some additional, optional resources that do a deeper dive on some concepts mentioned in this document, but they are not required to continue on the journey.